-FUTURE ENVIRONMENTS TO LEARN, HEAL, INTERACT AND CONNECT
+FUTURE ENVIRONMENTS IN WHICH TO LEARN, HEAL, INTERACT AND CONNECT

 Where offices are not only a place of work, but a place to develop, learn, relax and enhance personal wellbeing.

 Where hospitals are centres of health, focussing on preventive care and not centres of illness.

 Where universities are collaborative networked hubs, with physical and digital learning spaces providing a customised learning experience for anyone.